geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 **Craftsmen that can be put to work to create resources - Food, Material, Energy which can be traded for Coins** Cost to put into play [1 Food] ([ALT] the cost to add to your board, [ALT] the cost to return to your board during resolution)
 - Place on an open space to hold a position - you can only build in a district where you have an existing pawn or building
-- Place on a guild space to earn additional resources based on existing workers and actors
+- Place on a factory space to earn additional resources based on existing workers and actors
 - ALT Place on an open space and take one food or material

 ##### Tough
 **Hired muscle that can be used to disrupt work or take out opponents.**
 Cost to put into play [2 Food or 1 Coin] ([ALT] the cost to add to your board, [ALT] the cost to return to your board during resolution)
 - Place on an open space to hold a position - you can only build in a district where you have an existing pawn or building
-- Place on a guild space to prevent opponant workers from occupying that row.
+- Place on a factory space to prevent opponant workers from occupying that row.
 - Place on an opponant space to rub them out (roll - on success return to supply or board)
 - Place on an actor to attempt to assasinate (roll - on a success place in discard pile))
 - Place on a plot card to enact (decribed on card)